 The following assumptions were used in valuing the liabilities and benefits under the plan.
 All actuarial assumptions are prescribed by Minnesota Statutes, the Legislative Commission on Pensions and Retirement (LCPR), or the MSRS Board of Directors.
 These parties are responsible for selecting the assumptions used for this valuation.
-The assumptions prescribed are based on the last assumption review, dated January 2012, prepared by a former actuary, and are consistent with the Alternate Assumptions used in the 2011 valuation.
+The mortality assumption is based on the State Employees Retirement Fund experience study, dated June 30, 2015.
+Unless noted otherwise, all other assumptions prescribed are based on the last assumption review, dated January 2012, prepared by a former actuary, and are consistent with the Alternate Assumptions used in the 2011 valuation.
+The Allowance for Combined Service Annuity assumptions are based on an analysis completed by the LCPR actuary and documented in a report dated October 2016.